adrianhall/adrianhall.github.io/_posts/2019/2019-10-23-terraform-functions.md

 ---
 title: "Deploying an Azure Function App with Terraform"
 categories:
-  - TypeScript
+  - Cloud
 tags:
-  - Azure Functions
+  - azure_functions
-  - Terraform
+  - terraform
 ---

 You may have caught this from my previous blog posts, but I like automated deployments.
 I like something where I can run one command and magic happens, resulting in my whole deployment changing to a new state.
 I've recently been looking around at options for Azure, checking out [Serverless Framework](https://serverless.com), Azure Resource Manager (ARM), and others.
 My favorite thus far has been [Terraform](https://terraform.io).
 These are the instructions for deploying a basic Azure Function app with TypeScript code from start to finish.